-Ridley loved watching films as a child, and by the time he reached college, he was actively pursuing a film career.
-He helped establish the film department at the Royal College of Art, and as his final project there, he made a short film called Boy and Bicycle.
-He cast his brother, Tony, in the film, which was his directorial debut.
+Ridley loved watching movies as a child, and by the time he reached college, he was actively pursuing a film career.
+He helped establish the film department at the Royal College of Art, and as his final project there, he made a short called Boy and Bicycle.
+He cast his younger brother, Tony, in the film, which was his directorial debut.
 After college, Ridley Scott went on to work as a trainee set designer for the BBC, which led to work on a number of popular television series at that time.

 In the late 1960s, Scott founded Ridley Scott Associates, a film and commercial production company, and brought Tony on to work with him.
 The company garnered attention for the Scott brothers, along with other commercial directors, including Alan Parker and Hugh Hudson.
 Still, Scott continued to pursue a career in film directing.
-He finally landed a job directing the 1977 film The Duellists, which was nominated for the main prize at the Cannes Film Festival, and won an award for best film.
+He finally landed a job directing 1977's The Duellists, which was nominated for the main prize at the Cannes Film Festival, and won an award for best film.